 I find Asana to be very easy to use, and it keeps things simple and organized for me.
 Some people love Trello and ClickUp, and it’s really your preference.

-The point is to find something that you can use to stay productive and organized.
-This is really important to blog consistently.
+At the end of the day, you just need something that you can and will use to stay productive and organized in your blogging life.
+This is really important to keep up with consistent blog publishing.

 Now life is not perfect, and things don’t always go as planned, but you still need your Asana reminders to stay on track.
 If you couldn’t finish something yesterday, make sure to tackle it the next day!

-This is how to blog consistently – by putting in the work daily.
+This what successful bloggers do and this is how to blog consistently – by putting in the work daily.
 Every little step goes a long way!

 Here’s another tip for you – I plan and estimate the number of hours each task will take me, which really helps me plan my days better.
 This way, I am not overbooking myself or feeling defeated for not reaching my goals in a day.

 For example, a task like creating a new sales page for one of my legal templates here would take me approximately 3 hours.
 I know this from experience.

 I also know that if all I have is 3 hours after work to blog, then realistically, I can’t do anything else that day.
 So I won’t even burden myself or overwhelm my mind by adding extra tasks to my plate that day.
 Does it make sense?